-The academic year is divided into two semesters of approximately 15 weeks each and a shorter summer semester.
-Academic calendars for each semester are available on the Registrar's Office webpage.
-Students may enter East Georgia State College at the beginning of any semester, including the summer semester.
+The academic year is divided into three standard terms of instruction which includes two semesters of approximately 15 weeks each and a shorter summer semester.
+Academic calendars for each semester are available on the College's main webpage.
+Students may enter East Georgia State College at the beginning of any semester; including the summer semester.